cis3296s22/patreon-discord-announcer/README.md

 # Patreon Discord Announcer (PDA)
-PDA is an application that utilizes Discord as a notification platform to inform users

-the user in the desired Discord channel of any new Patreon posts from designated Patreon boards.
-The Patreon Discord Announcer software application or PDA, after being properly configured and built, will run in a terminal/console window and immediately load locally stored data of all of the previously announced patreon posts.
-Doing so is required to avoid announcing posts that have already been announced.
-The software will output in the terminal how many announcements were previously stored and loaded then load a headless browser to continuously scan the user configured Patreon board.
-The moment the software finds a new post on the designated board it will output to the designated Discord server through a Discord bot if the user has not configured their own bot.
+PDA is an application that utilizes Discord as a notification platform to inform users of new and current posts from their favorite Patreon creators.
+Instead of navigating to multiple Patreon pages and checking each for new or current posts, PDA allows you to view all of your Patreon content in one channel.
+Our Bot commands make this even more simple allowing you to add/remove content creators at any time, change where you want your posts to be displayed, or opt out entirely if you lose interest.

 ![This is a screenshot.](pda_pic.png)